 Clinical Oncology journal has published a paper titled

-detailing responses to this questionnaire devised by the Independent Cancer Patients’ Voice and National Cancer Research Institute Consumer Liaison Group last February.
+detailing responses to a questionnaire devised by the Independent Cancer Patients’ Voice and National Cancer Research Institute Consumer Liaison Group last February.

 Having completed the questionnaire, I wrote to Sarcoma UK saying that